 Building on the day of training for supervisors and program managers of HFA direct service staff positions (Family Assessment Specialists and Home Visitors), this training consists of three intensive days of in-person training, covering topics that include but are not limited to: the three types of supervision, quality management techniques, crisis management, case management and reflective practice.

-HFA is now offering Regional Core Trainings around the country to assist sites in meeting their training needs!
+HFA is now offering Regional Trainings around the country to assist sites in meeting their training needs- this now also includes Implementation Training!

 Wraparound Training: Wraparound training complements core training and covers the additional training topics necessary to support home visitation staff in their duties.
 Twelve online self-paced modules are available to all program staff and provide 35 hours of training on important topics such as: